naheim/rTutorials/manipulatedf.md

 * Open a plot window and set the x and y limits of the plot as well as the x and y axis labels.
 You may want to set ``type="n"``.
 The help file for plot.default may be helpful.
 To get a proper time axis you will want to set the xlim parameter.

 * Plot horizontal lines for each genus.
 The position on the y-axis will correspond to the size of the genus, the starting position on the x-axis will correspond to the time of origination, and the end position will be the time of extinction.
 For a hint look up the help page for the ``segments()`` function.
-Consideing the sizeData data frame, what are the vectors you will put into your code for the *x0*, *y0*, *x1* and *y1* parameters?
+Considering the sizeData data frame, what are the vectors you will put into your code for the *x0*, *y0*, *x1* and *y1* parameters?

 * Once you have a base plot made, calculate the mean size of all animals in each of the geologic time interval (i.e., rows in the geologic timescale object you just read in).
 You may need to write a loop (see below).